William Gould Dow

 William Gould Dow (September 30, 1895 – October 17, 1999) was an American scientist, educator and inventor.
 He was a pioneer in a variety of fields, including electrical engineering, space research, computer engineering, and nuclear engineering.
 He helped develop life-saving radar jamming technology during World War II, and was a long-time professor at the University of Michigan.

 Biography

 Early life

-William Dow was born on September 30, 1895 in Faribault, Minnesota to Dr. James J. Dow and the former Myra Brown, who had had the distinction of being the first two students to graduate from Carleton College just months before their marriage in 1874.
+Dow was born on September 30, 1895, in Faribault, Minnesota, to Dr. James J. Dow and the former Myra Brown, who had had the distinction of being the first two students to graduate from Carleton College just months before their marriage in 1874.
 He was the great-great-grandson of American Revolutionary War veteran Corporal Silas Gould.

 He attended the University of Minnesota, obtaining his BS in 1916 and his BSE in EE in 1917.
 During World War I, Dow was a lieutenant in the US Army Corps of Engineers, with stints at Camp A.A.
 Humphreys, Virginia (now Fort Belvoir) and the National Bureau of Standards.
 Upon leaving the Army in 1919, he took on a variety of sales and marketing positions, mainly selling electrical equipment for the Westinghouse Electric Corporation.